homerhanumat/homerhanumat.github.io/source/_posts/2014-02-27-ttestGCtutorial.markdown

 ### Interval and Test

-If you want a 90%-confidence interval for $\mu_1 - \mu_2$ and you would like to test the hypotheses:
+Suppose that you want a 90%-confidence interval for $\mu\_1 - \mu_2$ and that you would like to test the hypotheses:

   >$H\_0:  \mu\_1 - \mu_2 = 0$

   >$H_a: \mu\_1 - \mu_2 > 0$

-Suppose you also want a graph of the $P$-value.
+Suppose also that want a graph of the $P$-value.
 Then use:

     ttestGC(mean=c(32,30),sd=c(4.2,5.1),n=c(33,42),